How to install mac login

 To enable this feature, please make sure that the following location services are enabled.

-1. System Preferences > Security and Privacy > Privacy > Location Services
+1. System Settings > Privacy and Security > Privacy > Location Services

 This is all that is required before installation.